penumbra-zone/poseidon377/README.md

 # Reference Implementations for Various Versions of Starkad and Poseidon
-This repository contains the source code of reference implementations for various versions of HadesHASH [1].
+This repository contains the source code of reference implementations for various versions of Starkad and Poseidon [1].
 Source code is available in both Sage and C++.
 Moreover, scripts to calculate the round numbers, the round constants, and the MDS matrices are also included.

 ## *sage_1512_24_x3_bf*
 This is an implementation of the Starkad permutation with f(x) = x^3, n = 63, t = 24, N = 1512, and p(x) = x^63 + x + 1.